image

 Science

-Key Stage 1 and 2 follow the Rising Stars’ scheme, ‘Switched on Science – Second Edition’.
+Key Stage 1 and 2 follow the White Rose scheme.
 Skills, knowledge and vocabulary are progressively mapped out across the year groups to ensure that pupils will acquire a solid foundation for KS3.
 Our progressive objectives identify what pupils should know by the end of each year group, which enables teachers to identify and plug gaps in pupils’ knowledge and skills.
+The planning also clearly states for teachers the previous learning that their current unit is building upon.
+Purposeful practical work, in relation to the curriculum content, is sequenced within each unit to ensure that the children have the necessary disciplinary and substantive knowledge needed to carry out the work successfully and to learn from it.
+Our science curriculum outlines and anticipates common misconceptions that are explicitly addressed within lessons.
+The science units have science in action CPD videos and also provides teachers with in-depth subject knowledge on what is being covered.

 Enriching the Science Curriculum